programatik29/axum-tutorial/first-app-02/README.md

 cargo new first-app
 ```

-Structuore of a rust project looks like this:
+Structure of a rust project looks like this:

 ```
 first-app/